BuidlGuidl/buidlguidl-client/README.md

 &nbsp;
 &nbsp;

-Pass the --update option to update the execution and consensus clients to the latest version:
+Pass the --update option to update the execution and consensus clients to the latest versions (that have been tested with the BG Client):
   ```bash
   node index.js --update
   ```